 After Effects is our industry-leading animation and creative compositing software used by a wide variety of motion graphics and visual effects artists.
 It offers superior control, a wealth of creative options, and integration with other post-production applications.
-After Effects is available to Creative Cloud subscribers, and customers can also subscribe to use it as an individual subscription product, or acquire a perpetual license of After Effects CS6.
+After Effects is available to Creative Cloud subscribers, and customers can also subscribe to use it as an individual subscription product.